tarantool/doc/doc/reference/reference_rock/shard.rst

            Example: shard.init syntax for three shards
 =====================================================================

 This describes three shards.
-Each shard has two replicas.
-Since the number of servers is 7, and the number of replicas per shard is 2, and dividing 7 / 2 leaves a remainder of 1, one of the servers will not be used.
+Each shard has two replicated data copies.
+Since the number of servers is 7, and the number of replicated data copies per shard is 2, and dividing 7 / 2 leaves a remainder of 1, one of the servers will not be used.
 This is not necessarily an error, because perhaps one of the servers in the list is not alive.